exercism/julia/exercises/practice/square-root/.approaches/introduction.md

 If you try to follow this algorithm by hand then it won't necessarily terminate (e.g. √2 has an infinitely long decimal representation), so you'd have to decide when to stop (perhaps after 5 decimal places or something).
 Fortunately, we're calculating on a computer and `Float64` has finite precision, so our algorithm will always converge on something.

-You can speed this algorithm up quite a bit by making a better initial guess for the square root of S (in the version above we guess that the square root of S is S, which is usually an overestimate!).
+You can speed this algorithm up quite a bit by making a better initial guess for the square root of `S` (in the version above we guess that the square root of `S` is `S`, which is usually an overestimate!).

 Here's one way of estimating the square root: